 Dr. Patricia Garcia, Superintendent of Windham Public Schools located in Willimantic, CT, carries extensive experience in education.
 Her career has included roles as Teacher, Principal, Assistant Superintendent, Superintendent and Educational Consultant.
 Dr. Garcia has served the Windham Public Schools since August 2014.

 Accomplishments as Superintendent of the Windham Public Schools include expanding college learning opportunities through implementation of the Windham Early College Opportunity (ECO) program, instituting algebra as a standard course in grade 8 and developing a Pre-K to grade 12 curriculum and assessment system in math and ELA.
-Notably, in her tenure with Windham, Dr. Garcia has increased the graduation rate to 81.1% and exited all Windham Public Schools from the state’s list of turnaround schools.
+Notably, in her tenure with Windham, Dr. Garcia has increased the Windham High School four-year graduation rate to 87.2% and exited all Windham Public Schools from the state’s list of turnaround schools.

 Dr. Garcia earned doctorate degree in Philosophy from Florida State University, is a fellow of the Broad Urban Superintendent Academy and studied at the National SUPES Academy.
 Among many notable acknowledgements, Dr. Garcia is recognized as a “Pioneer in Education” by the Hempstead Hispanic Civic Organization, was awarded the “Professional Who Made a Difference in Education, Superintendent Award” while serving in Virginia and has been selected to Cambridge’s “Who’s who Among Executive and Professional Women in Teaching and Education.”
 Dr. Garcia served on the Board of Directors for the National Association of Latino School Superintendents and is a member of the Hispanic Leadership Council.
 She currently serves on the Regional United Way’s Advisory Board and sits on the State of Connecticut’s Education Preparation Advisory Council.